 Also swimming for Ohio State was the very talented breaststroke swimmer Herbert Higgins.
 Higgins had come in fourth at the Berlin Olympics in 1936.
-His time in the semifinal would have been enough for winning a medal, but he hit the wall in the final and lost the medal in the last length.
-As for so many other athletes, a disappointing setback is the absolute best spark for new and betters efforts.
-Which was why Higgins was now training hard to become the best.
+His time in the semifinal would have been enough to win a medal, but he hit the wall in the final and lost the medal in the last length.
+For many athletes, a disappointing setback is the absolute best spark for new and betters efforts, and this is what triggered Higgins to train hard to become the best.

-The 1940 Olympics were set to take place in Tokyo, but were understandably cancelled due to the war.
+The 1940 Olympics were set to take place in Tokyo, but were understandably canceled due to the war.
 Higgins, however, found new goals.
-Doc Counsilman became good friends with the older and successful Higgins, and was also to become a prominent breaststroke swimmer.
-While Higgins became an American college champion, Counsilman also made great progress as a result of his diligence and great curiosity in swimming.
+Doc Counsilman became good friends with the older and successful Higgins, and Counsilman was also to become a prominent breaststroke swimmer.
+While Higgins became an American college champion, Counsilman also made great progress as a result of his diligence and a great curiosity about swimming.
 Both of them also tested new forms of strength training, which led to major improvements for Counsilman, whose results while training pointed toward a world record.
-However, with only a week to go before the most important competition in 1943, Counsilman had to report for his enlistment.
+However, with only a week to go before the most important competition in 1943, Counsilman had to report for duty in the Army to fight in the war.
 His results on the military’s intelligence tests were among the highest ever measured and he was immediately sent to training.

 The 1944 Olympics, which were supposed to be held in London, were also called off.
-On the night of June 6, 1944, landing forces consisting of British, American and Canadian soldiers landed in Normandy under the codename Operation Overlord.
-More than 10,000 of them died in what is also known as D-Day, which is considered a turning point in the Second World War.
-The German response was the V-1 rocket – “retaliation weapon 1,” also referred to as “the buzz bomb.”
+On the night of June 6, 1944, forces consisting of British, American and Canadian soldiers landed in Normandy under the codename Operation Overlord.
+More than 10,000 of them died in what is known as D-Day, an event considered the turning point in the Second World War.
+The German response was the V-1 rocket—short for “Vengeance Weapon 1,” also referred to as “the buzz bomb.”
 Just a week after D-Day, the first V-1 was launched at London and these rockets rained over the intended Olympic city for the entire summer.
 More than 6,000 people were killed in the attacks and three times as many people were injured.

-In the shadow of the enormous tragedies brought on by the war, it also came to change the history of sports.
-More athletes than Doc Counsilman missed the opportunity to compete, and perhaps win, at the Olympics.
+The enormous tragedies brought on by the war cast a long shadow on the history of sports.
+More athletes than Doc Counsilman missed the opportunity to compete—and perhaps win—at the Olympics.
 American sprinter and long jumper Eulace Peacock defeated Jesse Owens in the United States several times in 1936, but pulled a muscle in his thigh and was unable to go to the Berlin Olympics.
-Swedish Gunder Hägg was the best middle-distance runner in the world during the war and broke sixteen world records.
-It’s very likely that both Hägg and Peacock would have won medals at the 1940 and 1944 Olympics, and even though their stories are moving, several of the greatest swimmers of the time were to suffer an even crueler fate.
+Swede Gunder Hägg was the best middle-distance runner in the world during the war and broke 16 world records.
+It’s very likely that both Hägg and Peacock would have won medals at the 1940 and 1944 Olympics.
+Though many athlete’s stories during this time were of missed opportunities, several of the greatest swimmers of the time were to suffer a crueler fate.